 - Bring something to write on.
 You will want to take notes throughout your shadowing experience.
 You also will want to write down questions that arise.
 Bring a notepad and pen so you are prepared.

 - Pick a good time.
 Pick a time to job shadow that works best for you.
 If you are a student, this might be your summer break, spring break, or winter break.
 However, you also need to consider the job.
 For example, if you want to shadow a teacher, it will be hard to find one working in the summer.
 Take both your schedule and the job’s schedule into account.

-Job shadowing is often done as a favor from established professionals to help people looking for a job, so if you do come across a job shadowing opportunity, you should be polite, professional, and grateful for the opportunity.
+Job shadowing often is done as a favor from established professionals to help people looking for a job, so if you do come across a job-shadowing opportunity, you should be polite, professional, and grateful for the opportunity.

 Be sure to write a thank you note to the employee for giving you the opportunity to learn from them.

-You might also ask to meet with the employee briefly after the job shadowing experience (or on the last day you shadow) to ask follow-up questions about what you saw and experienced.
+You also might ask to meet with the employee briefly after the job shadowing experience or on the last day you shadow to ask follow-up questions about what you saw and experienced.

 Be sure to stay in touch with the person you are shadowing.
 She will be useful to network with as you begin to look for a job.